-The Strachey Tract (Hill to Pier between 4th & 6th) is an 1887 subdivision of Block 14 of the Lucas Ranch Tract.
+The Strachey Tract (Hill to Pier between 4th & 6th) is an 1887 subdivision of Block 14 of the Lucas Tract.
 In 1903, the tract is sold and re-subdivided in as the Stoneham Tract.
 The Strachey Tract ceases to exist.

 In 1885 J.H.
-Lucas and Sylvia Sessions, heirs to the Lucas Ranch, sell the 11.34 acre Block 14 of the Lucas Ranch Tract, to George L Strachey and his wife, Jane Maud Strachey1 for $760.
-In 188, Strachey subdivides the property into six blocks (A to F) of the Strachey Tract.
+Lucas and Sylvia Sessions, heirs to the Lucas Ranch, sell the 11.34 acre Block 14 (XIV) of the Lucas Tract to George L. Strachey and his wife, Jane Maud Strachey1 for $760.
+In 1888, Strachey subdivides the property into six blocks (A to F) of the Strachey Tract.
 There are 53 150-ft x 50-ft lots.
-Strachey chooses English countryside street names.

 Between 1886 and 1887, there is a real estate boom is Southern California partly caused by the rail fare war between Santa Fe and Southern Pacific.
 However, the real estate market crashes in 1888, with many planned communities unbuilt.